 Our current work is focused on probes that bind covalently to caspase-6.
 Using our disulfide-trapping technology, we identified covalent inhibitors that bind to a non-conserved cysteine residue in the caspase-6 substrate-binding groove.
 Working with the Renslo Lab, we have optimized electrophilic analogs that show >1000-fold selectivity for binding/inhibiting caspase-6 over other caspases.
 We solved co-crystal structures of compounds bound to caspase-6 and are using structure to design more potent inhibitors.
 Current work is focused on demonstrating cellular activity and selectivity.
 If successful, we will use these compounds to address the fate of tau and neurons with active and inhibited caspase-6.

 High-content analysis (HCA) is a powerful assay methodology that combines high-throughput microscopy and automated image analysis.
 We hypothesize that cell-based screens designed with primary cells will more faithfully translate to model organisms and humans than do screens designed in cell-culture lines.
-Towards this aim, we have developed HCA for human hematopoietic stem cells, primary immune cells from brain, and ciliated fibroblasts.
-Another focus is screening whole parasitic organisms (Giardia, T. cruzi, Leishmania, S. mansoni), developed in partnership with the Center for Discovery and Innovation in Parasitic Diseases (CDIPD).
+Towards this aim, we have developed HCA for screening whole parasitic organisms (Giardia, T. cruzi, Leishmania, S. mansoni), developed in partnership with the Center for Discovery and Innovation in Parasitic Diseases (CDIPD).